milhead2/python-j1939/README.rst

 different hardware devices`, and a suite of utilities for sending and receiving messages on a can bus.

+In all of my code that used the former protocol import from python-can I needed only to amke a small change.
+Generally a shortning of the import statements..
+For example

+    from can.protocols import j1939

+becomes

+    import j1939

 The library (should) support Python 2.7, Python 3.3+ and runs on Mac, Linux and Windows; however, at this early tiem I am testing on Python 3.4.0 on Linux 3.16.0-38-generic #52~14.04.1-Ubuntu SMP Fri May 8 09:43:57 UTC 2015 x86_64 x86_64 x86_64 GNU/Linux